 But Jamie Spears' attorney was able to successfully defend his role, claiming that there is not "a shred of evidence" that could support his suspension.
 Spears did achieve one small win in court: The Bessemer Trust has been appointed as co-conservator, and the judge also didn't rule out the possibility that Jamie might someday be removed from his role.

 As per #BritneySpears' request, the judge has approved that a corporate fiduciary, the Bessemer Trust, will now ser… https://t.co/m4JhVNFs4o— Firstpost (@Firstpost)1605074858.0

-After more than 10 years under the conservatorship of her father, Jamie, Britney Spears has been appointed a new conservator.
+In September 2019, after more than 10 years under the conservatorship of her father, Jamie, Britney Spears was appointed a new conservator.

-An experienced fiduciary worker, Montgomery has already been working with Britney in the context of a different role—her care manager.
+An experienced fiduciary worker, Montgomery had already been working with Britney in the context of a different role—her care manager.
 Previously, Montgomery was responsible for communicating with Spears' healthcare professionals.
-Now, she will be in charge of hiring security and caretakers for Spears, as well as managing restraining orders and health records.
-Her appointment will run through 2020, but it could become permanent if Jamie fails to regain his role when Montgomery's time is up.
+She has since been in charge of hiring security and caretakers for Spears, as well as managing restraining orders and health records.

 What is a conservatorship?

 A typical conservatorship is defined as a legal scenario where a "guardian or a protector is appointed by a judge to manage the financial affairs and/or daily life of another due to physical or mental limitations, or old age."
 In Britney's case, she was appointed a conservator after her public breakdown in 2007.

 The specific details of the conservatorship have not been made public, but we do know that conservators control the financial and personal decisions of the conservatee.
 However, conservators are not allowed to force drugs or mental health residencies on anyone.